Adam5Wu/ESPWS2812FBLess/README.md

 1. `Renderer::Enqueue()` allows you to compose a "light show" by adding a sequence of "targets";
 2. "Targets" are abstract concepts, which corresponds to the `Target` abstract class:
-   - All targets *must* have a common concept of `duration`;
+   - All targets *must* have a common concept of `duration` (in microseconds);
-   - Two concrete targets are provided in the "stock" implementation:
+   - Two `Target` implementations are provided in the "stock" implementation:
      - `UniformColorTarget`: Displays a single color across the entire strip;
      - `DotTarget`: Displays a colored dot at a certain position on the strip.
    - You could implement additional targets that perform fancier transitions.
 3. When the renderer runs the transition, it will:
-   - Invoke `Target::RenderInit()` at the start of the transition, providing a `Frame` as the initial state;
+   - Invoke `Target::RenderInit()` at the start of the transition, providing a `Frame` as the initial state.
+The target can decide whether it will let the renderer to perform a generic blending during the transition, or it will do custom transitioning.
+     - The generic blending will "fade-out" the initial frame and "fade-in" the frame rendered by the current target (see next bulletin), spliced across the entire duration;
+     - Custom transition can, well, do whatever they want. :P
-   - Keep calling `Target::RenderFrame()`, providing the time passed since the transition started.
-     The `Target` implementation should produce a new `Frame` instance for each call, based on the time passed and its internal duration.
+   - Keep calling `Target::RenderFrame()`, providing the progression factor (12-bit precision) linear to time passed from the transition start.
+The `Target` implementation should produce a new `Frame` instance for each call.
    - Regardless of the timing in between a transition, the renderer will ensure the final frame of a target is rendered (even if the time passed exceeds the target duration).
 And that frame will be provided to the next target as the initial state of the transition.
-4. "Frames" are also abstract concepts, which corresponds to the `Frame` abstract class:
+1. "Frames" are also abstract concepts, which corresponds to the `Frame` abstract class:
    - A frame does not have to represent *each* pixel as a concrete memory allocation.
 Instead, they *must* implement `GetPixelData()` which enumerates the pixel data sequentially.
      - Each return consists of an `RGB8BPixel` and an `end_of_frame` indicator, which is set *after* the end of the frame is reached.
 In a sense, `RGB8BPixel` and `end_of_frame` are mutually exclusive.
 But for processing efficiency, they are presented as peer fields in `PixelWithStatus`.
      - The base implementation also provides a `index_` field and a `Reset()` implementation which allows "rewinding" a frame to re-enumerate its pixel data.
-This mechanism not currently used in the "stock" implementation; It is provisioned for implementing custom targets that can transition from any arbitrary initial state (frame).
-    - Corresponding to the "stock" target instances, two concrete frames are implemented:
+    - Three `Target` implementations are provided in the "stock" implementation:
+      - `BlenderFrame`: blends two arbitrary frames into a single frame.
+This is used internally by the renderer to provide the generic transitioning effect;
       - `UniformColorFrame`: render a uniform color across the frame;
       - `ColorDotFrame`: render a color dot on a frame;
-    - For your custom fancy targets, you should implement the corresponding frames.
+    - Generally, each custom `Target` should have a corresponding `Frame` which handles the rendering.
   - `RGB8BPixel` is a fixed pixel format for 8-bit color data in [Red, Green, Blue] order.
      - It is *agnostic* to the color ordering of the hardware, which is configurable via the `IOConfig` parameter of the [driver setup API](#driver-interface);
      - This allows the source code *and* the compile binary to be able to adapt to hardware expect different color ordering.
+  - `RGBA8BPixel` is similar to `RGB8BPixel`, but has an extra 8-bit alpha channel, which denotes the "opacity" of the pixel's color.
+It is used to express semi-transparent pixels.
+    - `RGBA8BBlendPixel` is a special variant of `RGBA8BPixel`.
+It also contains "RGB+alpla" data,
+      but their values are "pre-progressed", such that redundant computation is minimized when the same pixels are "blended" over multiple pixels.

 ### Driver Implementation Notes
 For those who are curious about what's under the hood.